 There are a large number of diseases that affect the liver.
 This should not be surprising when you consider how important and metabolically active the liver is.
-We will discuss a few of the more common diseases we encounter:
+We will discuss a few of the more common diseases we encounter in animals at the Long Beach Animal Hospital:

 There are many different treatments for liver disease as you will learn about in this page.
 Some are surgical, most are medical.
 In a siginficant number of cases we encounter a diseased liver that is chronic in nature, and our treatment goal is to control the symptoms by helping the liver help itself.
 Several natural compounds might be used: